 In order to apply for the Ph.D. in Education, Concentration in Applied Linguistics, candidates must prepare and submit the following documents:

-- Pay a 15,000 yen non-refundable Application Fee by credit card or by bank transfer.
+- Pay a ¥15,300 non-refundable Application Fee by credit card or by bank transfer.
 The payment instructions will be sent to you by e-mail after your Online Application Form is submitted and confirmed.

-- Submit a score for either the Miller Analogies Test (MAT) or the Graduate Record Exam (GRE) taken within five years prior to application.
+- Submit a score on either the Miller Analogies Test (MAT) or the Graduate Record Exam (GRE)* taken within 5 years prior to application.
 Candidates are expected to score above the 50th percentile.
-An official score report should be submitted directly from the testing agency.
+Official score report should be submitted directly from the testing agency.

 - Submit official transcripts in English of every college and university attended, including Temple University.
 Transcripts from all institutions attended must be included even if the credits have been transferred and are shown on the transcript of a receiving college or university.
-The transcripts must be in sealed envelopes from the issuing institution.
+They must be in the sealed envelopes from the issued institution.**

 - Submit three letters of recommendation.
-Candidates must use Temple University’s Reference Report of Graduate Study Form for the letters of recommendation.
-Letters of recommendation should be obtained from evaluators who can provide insight into your academic abilities and talents, as well as comment on your aptitude for graduate study.
-Each letter should be sealed by the evaluator in an envelope.
-The Reference Report of Graduate Study form is available below.
+Candidates must use the Temple University’s Reference Report of Graduate Study Form for the letters of recommendation.
+Letters of recommendation should be obtained from evaluators who can provide insight into your abilities and talents, as well as comment on your aptitude for graduate study.
+Each letter should be sealed by the evaluator in the envelope.
+The Reference Report of Graduate Study Form is available below.

 *** The institution code for TOEFL is 9698 (TUJ).

 Candidates must submit all the application documents by the application deadline: 10:00, Monday, April 13, 2020.
 Applications must be postmarked by April 13, 2020.